 Diagnosed with inoperable adenocarcinoma of the head of the pancreas in 2008

-The Whipple was described to me by Mr Johnston & the anaesthetist as "major surgery" and I can confirm they were not kidding.
+The Whipple was described to me by my surgeon and the anaesthetist as "major surgery" and I can confirm they were not kidding.
 In my case surgery lasted 10.5 hours due to a complication with my bowel at the time (very complicated).
 Chemotherapy was actually a doddle in comparison - I had chemo as I was inoperable at the start and the intention was to shrink tumour which it did.

 The Whipple's procedure or any operation involving the pancreas is "major" and not a walk in the park during (although we know nothing then) and post surgery.
 I recall waking up and thinking "what the hell have I let them do to me" - I was really shocked, and no different from anyone else who's had it of course, when I realised all the drips in me and that I could not move without intense pain and thinking my stitches were going to burst open etc. It's very hard to put into words but certainly post surgery the shock and reality that hit me was to say the least extreme.

 Likewise, the recovery (5 weeks in hospital) and then coming home - it was at least a year until I got back to physically feeling like I was going to survive it - perhaps being someone who prior to this happening the worst pain I had encountered might have been toothache did not help.
 The physical impossibility of not being able to do mundane tasks (I collapsed after 10 minutes sweeping up leaves on the driveway I recall) was frightening.